Michael Jubinville, MPH

-Afterwards the physical exam, your doctor may recommend tests to help make the diagnosis and assess the degree of damage.
+Your doctor may recommend tests to confirm the diagnosis and assess the degree of damage.
+Some tests can also eliminate other health conditions with symptoms similar to heart failure.
 Examples of these tests include:

-Brain natriuretic peptide—a heart secretion.
+Brain natriuretic peptide.
 Brain Natriuretic Peptide website.
 Available at:

 How is heart failure diagnosed?
 National Heart Lung and Blood Institute website.
 Available at: